NayyerAhmad/OS_PL/README.md

 1. Writing API from sratch and confirming its functionality via Postman

-2. React Hooks: I used React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.
+2. React Hooks: using React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.

 3. Fetching data from an API: Used the fetch function to retrieve data from APIs.